 Furthermore, by using a screening tool from a recognized ESG research provider, the fund assets are examined for possible violations of the OECD Guidelines for Multinational Enterprises.
 A company that does not comply with the OECD Guidelines for Multinational Enterprises will not be considered for investment.
-A company is considered in violation if it is involved in one or more controversial cases in which there are credible accusations that the company or its management has violated global standards and therefore caused a large extent of considerable damage.
+A company is considered are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters. in violation if it is involved in one or more controversial cases in which there are credible accusations that the company or its management has violated global standards and therefore caused a large extent of considerable damage.